AdekunleAdeniran/low_level_programming/0x1B-makefiles/README.md

 Requirements:

-* name of the executable: holberton
+* name of the executable: notrebloh
 * rules: all
 	* The all rule builds your executable
 * variables: none